Monica-53/PillowComp/README.txt

 Now the time is 10:11PM and the day is 2022/10/16 2022/10/17 Time:1:19AM created a folder for images in Views/Home and added images but yet I do not see anyimages on my webpage. committed chages.
+Since the extension time for submission has extended.
+I want to add new field.
+I added new field rating by making changes in respective files I aslo figured out adding link for AboutUs
+Images are added in wwwroot/css/Images
+I hope I have finishsed the project.